singhsanket143/SnakeGameGUI-Python/README.md

 ** This is a python based GUI game of Snake **

+** Make sure to install Pygame to run the program

 ** GAME CONTROLS**
 1) UP: up_arrow or w
 2) DOWN: down_arrow or s